-Everywhere it operates, Europear Mobility Group complies with local laws and regulations to fight discrimination and prevent any form of harassment or intimidation.
+Everywhere it operates, Europcar Mobility Group complies with local laws and regulations to fight discrimination and prevent any form of harassment or intimidation.

-In addition to the Group Code of Conduct and the upcoming Group DEIB Policy, most of the Group's corporate countries also have formal internal non-discrimination policies, and implement appropriate action plans.
+In addition to the Group Code of Conduct and the upcoming Group DEIB Policy, most of the Group's corporate countries also have formal internal nondiscrimination policies, and implement appropriate action plans.

-Most of the time, the action plans in countries (e.g.: USA, UK, Spain, Australia, and New-Zealand) rely on dedicated and mandatory training modules: "Preventing Discrimination, Harassment and Bullying", "Equality & Diversity e-learning course"...
+Most of the time, the action plans in countries (e.g.: USA, UK, Spain, Australia, and New-Zealand) rely on dedicated and mandatory training modules: "Preventing Discrimination, Harassment and Bullying", " Equality & Diversity e-learning course"...

-Lastly, at Group level, an anti-harassment referent was appointed at the end of 2019 to handle harassment-related issues.
+In addition, some countries developed initiatives to foster a culture of diversity and inclusion among their workforce.
+For example, our UK subsidiary has Lastly, at Group level, an anti-harassment referent developed an Awareness Calendar which highlights was appointed at the end of 2019 to handle cultural, social and historical events of importance to harassment-related issues. various communities, helping employees to